 Note.
 With method 2, it may be that the final scoring of a hand when the 3 points for most cards and tablas are added takes both teams to 101 or more.
 In this case, presumably the player or team with more points wins, or if the scores are equal a further hand is played to decide the winner.

 Matthew Macfadyen was taught a three-player version of Tablić by Mirko Rupel of Ljubljana.
 This game is played with a pack of only 40 cards (no kings, queens or jacks).
 The dealer deals just four cards to each player and puts four cards face up on the table.
 When everyone has played their first four cards, another four each are dealt, and finally another four when these have been played.
 There is one point for the last player who makes a capture, so the total number of points per hand is only 11 plus tablas.
 It may be that this is the usual way to play in Slovenia.
 It was said that the game could also be played by two or four people, four playing as individuals, not partners, but in this case it would be necessary to adjust the deal.
 With two players one could have three deals of six each; with four players perhaps a deal of five followed by a deal of four.

-I have been told that Tablić is also played in Croatia, Bosnia and Herzegovina, Montenegro and FYR of Macedonia, but I have no specific information about the variants played.
-I hope that some players from these countries will let me know so that I can add specific details here.
+I have been told that Tablić is also played in Croatia, Bosnia and Herzegovina, Montenegro and FYR of Macedonia.
+Melissa Andrade reports that in Macedonia the rules are the same as in Serbia and that a tabla is there called a peeshee (? - spelling uncertain), and that this is also the name of the game.
+I have no specific information about the variants played in the other Balkan countries and I hope that some players from these countries will let me know so that I can add specific details here.

 A Tablić / Tablanet computer program is available from Thanos Cardgames.